Combined Procedure Experience

 CAN BE CORRECTED THROUGH MALE BREAST REDUCTION SURGERY.

 Men of all ages enquire about male breast reduction surgery.
 It is known to cause emotional discomfort and often leads to men refraining from physical activities or even developing intimacy in order to hide their condition.

 The Crown Clinic operates a full-service cosmetic surgery clinic – ICCM, International Centre for Cosmetic Medicine – we offer a comprehensive suite of cosmetic treatment options to make sure you have the body and chest shape you desire.
 You can view all our cosmetic surgery options at ICCM

 Through male breast reduction surgery, we are able to improve the shape and form of your chest, help reduce pain and discomfort, and do it all with minimal post-operative recovery time.
 Our gynecomastia surgery works to reduce the overall size of your male breasts and improve the contour and outline of your chest area.

-What can the treatment be used for?
+What can the treatment

 Although hormone balance is often the most common cause, excess breast tissue in men can be caused by a variety of factors.
 These include:

 - certain medications

 Surgery is often a good option for men who suffer from swelling in the breast tissue and who have tried other treatments without success.
 If you are considering the procedure, we recommend that you are in overall good health, are a non-smoker and are at a healthy and stable weight.

 If your gynecomastia is the result of prescription medication or other drugs, for example steroids, you will need to be fully free from these and maintain a stable weight range to ensure the results of your surgery are long-lasting.